RicinApp/Ricin/ReadMe.md

 report the bugs you've seen, contribute to the code, pay me a bear (wuups, a beer, eheh).

 Of course if you really wish to give me some money for that work, I won't reject it.
-But before donating money, ask yourself "Dos he really merit that money?
+But before donating money, ask yourself "Does he really merit that money?
 Do I believe in privacy enough to give some cents to this crazy guy?".
 If you can answer both by **yes**, then here are how you can make a donation:

 ###### Bitcoin